 WHAT DOES PEACE MEAN FOR PEOPLE?

 - To Andrea, a 40-year-old woman, peace is living in harmony with herself and her environment.
-Sleeping peacefully knowing that you are not hurting anyone is part of feeling peace, according to Andrea.
-She believes that if you are okay internally, you can share that reassurance with other people.
-Andrea says that living with respect and tolerance is also part of having a peaceful coexistence.
+Sleeping peacefully knowing that you are not hurting anyone else is, according to Andrea, part of this feeling.
+She believes that if you are okay with yourself, you can share that reassurance with others.
+Andrea says that living with respect and tolerance is also part of a peaceful coexistence.

-- Joaquín, a 13-year-old boy, thinks that peace is that people get along.
-But he also believes that peace does not hurt anyone, does not hurt others, even when there is no good relationship involved.
+- Joaquín, a 13-year-old boy, thinks of peace as people getting along.
+But he also believes that peace means not hurting others, even if the relationship is not a good one.

-- According to María Emilia, a 20-year-old girl, peace means feeling calm with every decision that is made.
-Peace for her is feeling calm and full at any time, without harming anyone.
-Emilia believes that crime, corruption, and lack of respect go against peace.
+- According to María Emilia, a 20-year-old woman, peace is a feeling of calm with ones decisions.
+Peace for her is feeling calm and complete at all times, without harming anyone else.
+Emilia believes that crime, corruption and disrespect are contrary to peace.

-It is difficult to speak of peace when most of the news is related to violence, death, and conflict.
-Nobody said that it is easy to deconstruct the violence that is spreading throughout the world.
-However, change can start with yourself.
+It is difficult to talk of peace when most news stories are about violence, death and conflict.
+Nobody said that it would be easy to eliminate the violence spreading throughout the world.
+Nevertheless, change can start with you.

-From our place, we can help to produce an environment of peace where disrespect and lack of humanity are not accepted.
+Beginning with ourselves, we can help create an environment of peace where disrespect of others and inhumane behavior is unacceptable.
 Change can begin if we learn to be more respectful, supportive, and empathetic to the pain of others.
 Let us treat other people as we would like them to treat us, let us start this transformation now.